IftekhairulIslam/my-redux-app/README.md

 # React Application: Data Fetching, Caching and State Management

-This branch demonstrate the hybrid approach for data fetching, caching and state management using axios, tanstack and redux.
+This branch demonstrates the hybrid approach for data fetching, caching and state management using axios, tanstack and redux.

 ## Used